What was life like in southwest Arkansas hundreds of years ago?

 Community Outreach and Professional Service

-- In 2018-2019, the Survey’s Henderson State Research Station advised the Arkansas Historic Preservation Program.
-Arkansas State parks, National Park Service, and the Nature Conservancy about archeological sites and their preservation.
+- In 2022-2023, the Survey’s Henderson State Research Station advised the Arkansas Historic Preservation Program, Federal Bureau of Investigation, National Park Service, and the Caddo Nation of Oklahoma about archeological sites and their preservation.
 They answered numerous inquiries from local residents about artifacts, donations, and archeological sites.
-Station staff presented talks to civic groups and schools including the Clark County Historical Association, the Hot Springs County Historical Society, and the Arkansas Master Naturalists.
+Station staff presented talks to civic groups and schools including the Arkansas Chapter of the Daughters of the American Revolution in Hot Spring Village and Hurricane Creek Elementary School in Benton.

 - Research Station archeologists worked with cemetery preservation groups in Grant, Dallas and Garland counties.
 Dr. Trubitt has served as a humanities scholar on several Arkansas Humanities Council cemetery preservation grants, including one at Helms Cemetery in Clark County.